bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

 - `useUsersBasicInfo` hook: provides information regarding all users (only crucial information: userId, name and role);

+- `useCustomSubscription` hook: with this hook, the developer can query pretty much anything graphql can provide.
+Note: Make sure that, on BBB version change, the custom subscriptions you make will work as expected.

 ### Real time data exchange
 - `useDataChannel` hook: this will allow you to exchange information (Send and receive) amongst different users through the same plugin;